-2013 Retina MacBook Pro Benchmarks: Bang for the Buck?
+2013 Retina MacBook Pro Benchmarks: Bang For The Buck?

 Which 2013 Retina MacBook Pro is right for you?
 It all depends on your use case and what characteristics are most important to you.
 An interesting, if inexact, measure of value is bang for the buck or raw processor performance divided by dollars.